 Training Camp • Cybersecurity Glossary

-A suite of application programs that typically manages large, structured sets of persistent data.
+A suite of application programs that typically manages large, structured sets of persistent data, providing storage, retrieval, integrity, and security controls.

 Ready to Get Certified?